Get a Free Quote

 In fact, according to Haggard Hawks, these counting systems have their roots in the Celtic languages which were spoken across the British Isles long before the Angles and Saxons turned up in England.
 The similarity to modern day Welsh is pretty clear:

-The traditional counting system used in Welsh is vigesimal, i.e based on twenties (rather than the more familiar decimal).Indeed the sheep counting systems usually stop at twenty and if the shepherd reached this point and was lucky enough to have more sheep to count he would put a pebble in his pocket or perhaps make a groove in his crook before starting from one again.
+The traditional counting system used in Welsh is vigesimal, i.e based on twenties (rather than the more familiar decimal).Indeed the language of sheep counting usually stops at twenty, and if the shepherd reached this point and was lucky enough to have more sheep to count, he would put a pebble in his pocket or perhaps make a groove in his crook before starting from one again.

 While the origins in ancient Celtic seem clear, it is also likely that the counting systems have been influenced by modern English as well as the surviving Celtic languages with some adaptations for rhyming purposes thrown in for good measure.
 Haggard Hawks describes them as “something of an etymological mixed bag”, and all the more charming and fascinating they are for this.
 Just don’t expect to drop off while pondering their origins or chuckling at the potential for rudeness when reciting them.